Death of Mahsa Amini: 2024 anniversary

 In the lead-up to the second anniversary of Mahsa Amini’s death, more and more women were appearing in public without the mandatory hijab.
 Mahsa Amini's family planned to perform ceremonies of her death anniversary at her house and also at her grave in Aychi cemetery of Saqqez, but they and people from her birth town were still under pressure from the Iranian government to not perform these ceremonies.
 On the anniversary day, Iranian security forces detained her father, Amjad Amini, warning the family not to visit her grave or hold a memorial ceremony, while roadblocks and internet restrictions were imposed across Kurdish towns.
 Despite the heavy security presence and multiple arrests, protests and sporadic clashes erupted in several cities, with demonstrators chanting slogans and human rights groups reporting violence.

 MAHSA Act 2024

 In the United States, the Mahsa Amini Human rights and Security Accountability Act (MAHSA Act) is a bill that was first introduced to the 117th Congress in the wake of the Woman, Life, Freedom protests.
 Its intention is to put sanctions on the leaders of the Islamic Republic of Iran.
 The bill was reintroduced as H.R.
 589 to the House of Representatives and as S.2626 to the Senate in the 118th Congress.

+2026 anniversary

+On the fourth anniversary of her death, general strikes took place in several cities in western Iran, including Saqqez, Sanandaj, Oshnavieh, Bukan, Paveh, Divandarreh, Kermanshah, and Marivan.
+Security forces were deployed to several cities, including Saqqez, where they flooded routes to her grave in the Aichi cemetery by releasing water from the Cheragh Veys dam.
+Twenty people were arrested in Oshnavieh.
+Additionally, Amnesty International released a 1,000-page report detailing crimes against humanity committed during the crackdown against the Mahsa Amini protests and identifying 87 officials involved in the alleged crimes, including 62 commanders and 10 national-level government officials, among whom were Ali Khamenei, Mohammad Bagheri, and Ahmad Vahidi.